tgirke/GEN242-2021/content/en/tutorials/systempiper/systemPipeR.md

 ## Workflow initialization with templates

-Templates for setting up custom project reports are provided via `systemPipeRdata` and GitHub.
+Workflow templates are provided via `systemPipeRdata` and GitHub.
+Instances of these workflows can be created with a single command.

 ### RNA-Seq sample